Review: HOLIDAY HELL (2019)

 Well, it’s the start of October, which means it’s time for guess what?
 If you said Christmas movies, congratulations!
 Granted, Holiday Hell is a seasonally themed horror film, but it is set around December festivities.
 Well maybe with one exception.

 Amelia (Meagan Karimi-Naser) is looking for a last-minute gift on Christmas Eve.
-She wanders into a bizarre curio store with an equally strange shopkeeper Thaddeus Rosemont (Jeffrey Combs, Re-Animator).
-As she looks at various items he tells her the stories attached to them.
+She wanders into a bizarre curio store with an equally strange shopkeeper Thaddeus Rosemont (Jeffrey Combs, Re-Animator, Feardotcom).
+As she looks at various items, he tells her the stories attached to them.

 This segment definitely brings the violence and the one-liners you expect from a slasher.
 “You nailed my wife.
 Now I’m gonna nail you.” he tells Tom before emptying a nail gun into his crotch.
 But it still actually makes you feel bad for Chris and how he was driven to this.
 Joel Murray, brother of Bill and Brian-Doyle Murray, gives a standout performance here as well.

-Uncork’d Entertainment will release Holiday Hell to theaters starting October 11th.
-You can get a list of theaters and dates on the film’s Facebook page.
+Uncork’d Entertainment will release Holiday Hell to theatres starting October 11th.
+You can get a list of theatres and dates on the film’s Facebook page.
 After that, it will be available exclusively on Tubi 10/15 and Digital and DVD 11/5.